hamza-amin-4365/OOP_PSL_Auction/Sln file (visual studio)/Readme.txt

-In this file you will find a zip folder provided with soltuion file for visual studio.
+In this file you will find folder provided with soltuion file for visual studio.